Tgedin/SENTIMENTFLOW-API/docs/architecture/system_design.md

 ## Architecture Summary

-The SentimentFlow API follows a microservices architecture with four specialized containers that work together.
-Each container handles one specific aspect of the system, allowing for independent scaling and maintenance.
+The SentimentFlow API follows a cloud-native architecture with serverless components that work together.
+The architecture is designed to be deployable in both AWS and Azure environments, providing flexibility and avoiding vendor lock-in.

 ```
 +---------------+    +------------------+